zhongdongy/blog/fine-tuning-vit.md

 ## Load a Dataset

-Let's start by loading a small image classification dataset and taking a look at its structure.
+We'll start by loading a small image classification dataset and taking a look at its structure.

-We'll use the 'beans' dataset, which contains images of both healthy and unhealthy bean leaves (and their associated labels). 🍃
+For the sake of this tutorial, we'll use [beans](https://huggingface.co/datasets/beans) - a small dataset containing images of both healthy and unhealthy bean leaves (and their associated labels). 🍃

 ```python
 from datasets import load_dataset